Do you know what the main differences between cerebral palsy and Parkinson’s disease are?

 - Ataxic.
 This type of CP is caused by damage to the cerebellum and primarily characterized by poor balance and coordination.

 - Mixed.
-When symptoms of 2 or more types of CP are present, they may have damage to multiple areas of the brain that affect movement.
+When symptoms of 2 or more types of CP are present, multiple areas of the brain that affect movement may have been damaged.

 Secondary to these primary conditions, individuals with cerebral palsy may also experience: